1) Pseudonymisation maturity

 Short plain-language context.
 GA4GH in one sentence.
 How inclusion fits us.
 The rest of this page keeps the full technical depth.

-We map your IT landscape to four technical themes that show up in EHDS-related planning: pseudonymisation, dataset catalog readiness, controlled processing baseline, and interoperability.
-You can extend the scope with two optional modules: EHDS2 secondary use readiness (practical “data access request” intake) and MII/FDPG gap analysis against current MII KDS profiles.
-You receive a written report with prioritised engineering steps and a plain view of where Ferrum or BioResearch Assistant could help.
-Legal interpretation and compliance sign-off stay with you—we flag when specialist counsel may be useful.
+We map your IT landscape to four themes that often matter in EHDS-related practice: pseudonymisation, catalog readiness, controlled processing baseline, interoperability.
+You get a report with prioritised technical steps.
+Legal interpretation and formal compliance sign-off stay with you — we flag where external expertise may be useful.

 What is GA4GH?